Harvard-IACS/2023-AC215/milestone2.md

 nav_order: 2
 ---

-### Milestone 2: The discovery of fire.
-Building a Scalable and Modular Computing Infrastructure
+### Milestone 2:  Building a Scalable and Modular Computing Infrastructure

-This single milestone integrates various advanced computing technologies, focusing on building practical and scalable components.
-It aligns with topics that may be covered in your lectures, and the project-centric approach ensures that students will gain hands-on experience with relevant industry tools and practices
+In this milestone, the focus is on developing a robust and scalable MLOps infrastructure.
+Teams will build atomic containers for various project components, design data pipelines with version control using tools like Apache Delta Lake, and integrate distributed computing solutions alongside cloud storage.
+Advanced training workflows and TensorFlow-based data management will also be implemented to enhance machine learning capabilities and streamline the project's complexities.

 ### Key dates: